-I just returned from a one-week trip to Tokyo to attend a traditional Japanese Shinto wedding ceremony and visit the city that I recently called home for a year and a half.
+In October, 2016 I went on a one-week trip to Tokyo to attend a traditional Japanese Shinto wedding ceremony and visit the city that I has previously called home for a year and a half.
+Life in Japan is exciting and full of learning.
+So, I wanted to write a bit about that.

 I have a deep love for Tokyo and Japan in general and had fun just walking around the city, catching up with friends, and, of course, eating so much delicious food.
 After four months away, it was great to be back!